By Chantae Reden | Published: August 27, 2025 | Updated: June 1, 2026

 For full-fledged beach culture, you can:

-Whitehaven Beach is well worth the 1.5-hour ferry ride from Arlie Beach.
+Whitehaven Beach is well worth the one-and-a-half-hour ferry ride from Arlie Beach, Queensland.

 What It Is

-Sometimes called the most beautiful beach in the Land Down Under, Whitehaven Beach, Australia is over 4 miles of gorgeous white sand and aquamarine water.
+Sometimes called the most beautiful beach in the Land Down Under, Whitehaven Beach, Australia, is over four miles of gorgeous white sand and aquamarine water.

 Where It Is